bram-atmire/bram-atmire.github.io/_posts/2018-08-21-100-days-of-code-day-02-http-client.markdown

 categories: 100DaysOfCode
 ---

-# 100 Days of Code - Day 02 Report

 Working according to the plan, I found out that bumping the crawler commons version created a maven dependency conflict between the version of httpclient that was loaded by crawler commons and the 4.3.3 version I had pinned down in the project.

 I used the diagram > Maven dependency viewer in IntelliJ IDEA for the first time.
 Most lines in there were blue, but some of them were red.